UMDBPP/PacketRaven/README.md

 ## Features

-- retrieve location telemetry from a variety of sources, including
+- retrieves location telemetry from a variety of sources, including
   - https://amateur.sondehub.org
   - https://aprs.fi
   - a TNC-equipped radio connected via USB
   - a text file containing raw APRS frames
   - a GeoJSON file with point geometries and telemetry
-- retrieve balloon flight predictions from https://predict.sondehub.org
+- retrieves balloon flight predictions from https://predict.sondehub.org
-- plot variables such as altitude and ascent rate over time
+- plots variables such as altitude and ascent rate over time
-- estimate landing time and location
+- estimates landing time (and, if doing a prediction, shows preficted landing location)

 ## Instructions